SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Cooper Medical School of Rowan University discussed a wide range of topics including career aspirations, cultural experiences, ethical dilemmas, personal challenges, and community engagement.
-Additionally, some respondents mentioned questions related to their specific backgrounds such as being a musician or athlete.
-It appears that the interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions asked, and respondents potentially had to adhere to nondisclosure agreements regarding specific question details.
+Students said most interesting question asked at Cooper Medical School of Rowan University discussed a wide range of topics including future aspirations, cultural experiences, ethical dilemmas, personal challenges, and community involvement.
+The interviews may have been in an MMI format with potential nondisclosure agreements, as indicated by mentions of nondisclosure and diverse question types such as personal stories, ethical scenarios, and adaptation to new environments.

 What was the most difficult question?

-Students said most difficult question asked at Cooper Medical School of Rowan University discussed various scenarios related to leadership, handling criticism, ethical dilemmas, specialty preferences, future goals, and personal reflections.
-Some respondents mentioned questions about their greatest accomplishments and failures, while others highlighted unexpected inquiries about past experiences and feedback responses.
+Students said the most difficult question asked at Cooper Medical School of Rowan University discussed various scenarios such as leadership experiences, handling criticism, ethical dilemmas, and future goals.
+Some respondents mentioned questions about harsh feedback, personal challenges, and motivations for pursuing medicine, while others highlighted the importance of being prepared to discuss experiences in detail.

 How long was the interview?